bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 October 31, 2021

 What better hike to do on Halloween than Indian Graves Ridge?
-That must have been what Sonny and Zosia were thinking when they planned the trip and invited everyone to dress for the occasion.
+That must have been what Sonny and Zosia thought when they planned the trip and invited everyone to dress for the occasion.
 So Dinah and I joined a motley crew that included cows, a witch and a devil.

 The trip was a repeat of what Dinah and I did in January 2012: traverse Indian Graves Ridge and finish with a loop that included a high point above Willow Creek.
 It was a good choice for a late-season hike as I have found the area surrounding Highway 532 to be relatively dry even in the middle of winter.
 But to our surprise, we encountered deep snow.
 While the snow and cold fell short of our expectations, we welcomed the calm air and clear, blue sky.